matty271828/deployments/README.md

    - `GH_PERSONAL_ACCESS_TOKEN`
 3. Run the deployment workflow with:
    - Your frontend repository URL
-   - Desired domain name
+   - Your acquired domain name

 The system will automatically:
-- Configure DNS and SSL
+- Configure DNS and SSL for each domain
 - Set up Cloudflare Pages
-- Provision a D1 database
+- Provision a D1 database for each project
 - Deploy the auth service
 - Configure all necessary bindings